 With summer winding down, it might not seem like an ideal month to buy patio furniture, but we tend to see a fair amount of deals on outdoor seating, tables, and hammocks.
 Around the last two weeks of August, look for early Labor Day sales to begin.

-As the month begins, Labor Day sales will be going strong.
-Apparel and shoe deals will make up a large part of these holiday sales, as retailers try to clear out any remaining summer stock.
+Labor Day sales will be going strong.
+Apparel will make up a large part of these holiday sales, as retailers try to clear out any remaining summer stock.